Tented roof: Russian tent-like churches

 Tented roofs are thought to have originated in the Russian North, as they prevented snow from piling up on wooden buildings during long winters.
 In wooden churches (even modern ones) this type of roof is still very popular.
 The earliest specimen of such a church was recently transported to an abbey in Vologda.
 Another notable example is an 18th-century church in Kondopoga, Karelia.

-The Ascension church of Kolomenskoye, built in 1532 to commemorate the birth of the first Russian Tsar Ivan IV, often is considered the first tented roof church built in stone.
-However, Zagraevsky has argued that the earliest use of the stone tented roof was in the Trinity Church in Alexandrov, built in 1510s.
+The Ascension church of Kolomenskoye, built in 1532 to commemorate the birth of the first Russian tsar, Ivan IV, is often considered to be the first tented roof church built in stone.
+However, Zagraevsky has argued that the earliest use of the stone tented roof was in the Trinity Church in Alexandrov, built in the 1510s.